VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 This allows you to create different containers/environments that have different purposes.

 When you first install Miniconda, you are given a default environment called `base`.
-This is the environment that you are in when you first open a terminal.
+This is the environment that you are in when you first login to TSCC.

 We will need something called Jupyter notebooks to do analyses for this course (don't worry if you don't know what those are for now).
 To install Jupyter, run the following command: